 We store information securely, we mainly keep this digitally on our protected devices, we may also keep paper records for a certain period of time but don’t worry we’ll keep these secure as well.

-For more information please refer to our Audiology and Optical Data Retention Schedule
+For more information please refer to our customer retention schedule.

 Outside Clinic occasionally provide NHS healthcare services, where appropriate we comply the National Data Opt Out Scheme.